 Applications may be made to assist with study in any subject or field, so long as it is concerned with Yemen, and is for a specific qualification (e.g. BA, MA, PhD etc.).
 Post-doctoral researchers may apply, but will only be considered should no more junior applicant approach the Committee.
 Applications must follow normal academic procedures, i.e. a 300-word abstract, supported by a recommendation from the applicant's supervisor.

-Applications to the Secretary are normally expected by the 31st March each year.
-Due to the variability in the number of applications received every year, interested parties are encouraged to contact the Secretary in the first instance, even after the March deadline.
-The Committee will consider the applications and award the grant at its Annual General Meeting in June.
+This year (2021) applications to the Secretary should be submitted by 15 August.
+Due to the variability in the number of applications received every year, interested parties are encouraged to contact the Secretary in the first instance, even after the annual deadline (normally 31 May).
+The BYS Committee will consider the applications and award the grant at its Annual General Meeting that is planned to take place in early September.
 The decision of the Committee is final.

-As a condition of the grant, the successful applicant will be required to make an acknowledgement of the grant in the thesis or dissertation.
-The applicant will also be expected to make a presentation to the Society and contribute an article to the Journal of the Society on the results of the research assisted by the grant.
+As a condition of the grant, successful applicants will be required to make an acknowledgement of the grant in their thesis or dissertation.
+They will also be expected to make a presentation to the Society and contribute an article to the BYS Journal on the results of the research assisted by the grant.

-Any questions should be addressed to the Honorary Secretary.
+Any questions should be addressed to the Secretary of the Society, Louise Hosking, at the e-mail: email@example.com.

-Since 2010 the Society has made available a total of £3,500 to seven scholars for a variety of studies on Yemen.
-The past BYS scholars are:
+Since 2010 the Society has made available a total of more than £6,000 to twelve scholars for a variety of studies on Yemen.
+The past BYS grant scholars are:

 2015: JOSHUA ROGERS (School of Oriental & African Studies, University of London)